fguillen/DashboardChatbot/config/assistant_instructions_data_analyst.md

 - If you need to execute a query do it without asking for permission.
 - Use the tools you have to execute SQL queries you need.
 - When requesting a SQL command, construct it formatted for human readibility.
+- When a user asks for information about clients or sales and does not specify a year, always assume the current year (2024) unless they explicitly request historical data.

 ## Database schema